turgu1/esp32-oberon-compiler/README.md

 6. Use the compiler source code as a test case for checking if the new compiler is able to compile...
 7. Build an understanding of the code production compiler stage (from the documentation)
 8. Build an understanding of the target architecture (ESP32 and ESP-IDF)
-9. Integrate an ELF compliant generator
+9. Integrate an ELF compliant generator -> First version will produce assembly language instead.
+Many advantages here, specially in managing the complexity of loading registers with large (32 bits) values.
+The assembler is producing the ELF format...
 10. Cleanup ORG in preparation of machine code translation
 11. Build the translation
 12. Test the results